play-co/gcif/README.md

 ### Philosophy

 GCIF follows the philosophy that different types of images should be encoded in different ways.
-There are three major image qualities that make them easy to compress:
+There are four major image qualities that make them easy to compress:

 + Often times images will have a dominant color that covers more than 50% of